sutoiku/puffin/docs/Architecture.md

-# Architecture
+# Serverless Architecture

-PuffinDB has a radical cloud-native architecture.
+PuffinDB has a radical serverless and cloud-native architecture.
 Deployment on "private clouds" is not a priority.

 ## Core Principles
 - Do as much as possible with serverless functions ([AWS Lambda](https://aws.amazon.com/lambda/)).